Eschatologue/CM_wiki/docs/option/class-options/ranger-aptitude.md

 You gain the following benefits:

-**Improved Critical**{ .inl } When you attack the target of your [:spell-lv1: Hunter's Mark] with a weapon attack or **:rsc-a: Unarmed Strike**{ .rsc }, the number you need to roll to for a Critical Hit is reduced by 1.
+**Improved Critical**{.inl} When you attack the target of your [:spell-lv1: Hunter's Mark] with a weapon attack or **:rsc-a: Unarmed Strike**{ .rsc }, the number you need to roll to for a Critical Hit is reduced by 1.
 This effect can stack.

-**Weakness Exploit**{ .inl } Each time you score a Critical Hit against a creature, the number you need roll for another Critical Hit against that creature is reduced by 1.
+**Weakness Exploit**{.inl} Each time you score a Critical Hit against a creature, the number you need roll for another Critical Hit against that creature is reduced by 1.
 This effect can stack for 2 instances.

 ---